oslokommune/ukeweb_designsystem/src/molecules/data_display/icon_link/icon_link.md

 ### General

 Icon link shows an icon at the left side and a text on the right side.
 The text can have a heading and a description or only one of them.
+The icon is optional, and can be added using a block or using the style guide css icons.

 ### Blocks